Total Pageviews

 Parle did many campaigns including "Biscuit of India, You are My Parle G, Nostalgia campaign "things have changed but Parle-G remains the same” etc. But the campaign that they have stuck all along is Parle G and G means genius or now being politically correct G mane genius.

 The play is on the word "genius."
 The positioning is that Parle-G is good for geniuses (past, present, and future).
-The latest set of ads focuses more on the human side of the geniuses rather than on the materialistic end results of the being geniuses.
+The latest ads focus more on the human side of the geniuses rather than on the materialistic end results of the being geniuses.
 The girl and the boy ad, for example, play on the genius of the girl who longs for a toy.

 But it is not for herself.
 Rather, it is for her brother.
 That is the genius part of Parle-G. Similarly, there is another very interesting ad about a couple who move into a new Mohalla (locality).
 The lady feels very lonely that she is not part of the Holi celebrations.